-On the other hand, in order for the Group to enhance both corporate value and the shareholders' common interests, it is necessary to carry out the Group's management strategy basic policies "Profitability Improvement of Domestic Business," "Expansion of Overseas Business," "Promotion of Innovation," and "Contribution to a Sustainable Society" from a medium- and long-term perspective.
-Moreover, the Group is aware that as the largest owner of forests in the private sector in Japan, one of its social responsibilities is to practice sustainable forest management and strive to maintain and improve the public value of forests over the medium and long term.
+On the other hand, in order for the Group to enhance both corporate value and the shareholders' common interests, it is necessary to carry out the Group's management strategy basic policies "Expansion of Overseas Businesses," "Concentration and Advancement of Domestic Businesses" and "Enhancement of Financial Foundation" from a medium- and long-term perspective.
+Moreover the Group is aware that as the largest owner of forests in the private sector in Japan, one of its social responsibilities is to practice sustainable forest management and strive to maintain and improve the public value of forests over the medium and long term.
 Thus, the Company believes that providing appropriate information concerning the purchaser and ensuring a period for consideration, including an opportunity to consider alternative proposals, are indispensable in order for shareholders to make an appropriate judgment when there is a large-scale purchase.